|Shàng hǎi 上海 'up sea'

-Shanghai has a healthy rivalry with Beijing in the competition to be China's leading city.
+Shanghai is a rival with Beijing in the competition to be China's leading city.
 By population and trade it certainly wins the contest.
 For a country as old as China, Shanghai's importance has been precocious, it does not have the heritage of other ancient cities.
 As Shanghai is situated astride the Huangpu River ➚, close to Yangzi River's outflow to the sea, it is ideally situated to control the river trade into central China and quickly developed from a small Zhejiang fishing town in the 1840s (population 50,000) to be the huge metropolis it is today.
+Shanghai is divided by the Huangpu River, Puxi is the district to the west and Pudong to the east.
 It is one of the five municipal divisions of China with equal standing to provinces and considered China's most cosmopolitan city.

 The Bund area of Shanghai (Zhongshan East Road) has a mix of houses of 'European' architecture of the early 20th century.
 There are few truly ancient sights to see in Shanghai.
 However, Shanghai Museum holds one of the finest collections of artifacts in the country.

 The ‘Old Chinese City’ is further south from the Bund and has the narrow alleys, temples and markets typical of an old Chinese town.
 It has the famous traditional ‘Yu Gardens’ which were built in 1537 in Ming dynasty style.
 The Huxingting Teahouse stands in the middle of the gardens with its famous zig-zag bridge over a pool.
 This was made to deny access to demons as, according to feng shui they only travel in straight lines.
 The main shopping streets are north of the old city and run east-west - Nanjing Road and Huaihai Road.